-Assignment #1 can be redeemed by the final exam if the student achieves a grade of at least 40% on the assignment or demonstrates a bona fide effort as assessed by the course coordinator.
-If these requirements are met and the student earns a higher grade on the final exam than the assignment, then the assignment grade can be redeemed (i.e. it will not count toward the student's final mark in the course).
-If these requirements are not met (i.e. the student does not hand in the assignment or earns a grade lower than 40% without demonstrating a bona fide effort), the assignment cannot be redeemed and the grade awarded will count toward the student's final mark in the course.
+Assignment #1 can be redeemed by the final exam if the student achieves a grade of at least 40% on the assignment.
+If this requirement is met and the student earns a higher grade on the final exam than the assignment, then the assignment grade can be redeemed (i.e. it will not count toward the student's final mark in the course).
+If this requirement is not met (i.e. the student earns a grade lower than 40% on the assignment), the assignment cannot be redeemed and the grade awarded will count toward the student's final mark in the course.

 Assessment DetailASSIGNMENT #1

 This assignment will involve responding to a problem-based question.
 Students will have to identify legal issues and apply tort law principles to a complex fact pattern.